cmbarton/grass-mac/_pages/download-grass.md

 | GRASS 8.5.0dev Apple ARM | 11 Sep 2024 | [download](https://download.osgeo.org/grass/mac/grass-8.5.0dev-arm64.dmg) | [download](https://download.osgeo.org/grass/mac/grass-8.5dev_configure_info.txt){:target="_blank"} |
 | GRASS 8.5.0dev Intel | 11 Sep 2024 | [download](https://download.osgeo.org/grass/mac/grass-8.5.0dev-x86_64.dmg) | [download](https://download.osgeo.org/grass/mac/grass-8.5dev_configure_info.txt){:target="_blank"} |

-### IMPORTANT Apple security block and workaround
+### IMPORTANT Apple security block and workaround for GRASS versions downloaded in 2024 and prior to 9 January 2025
-Because of new Apple Mac OS security scans of software not from the AppStore or not officially "signed" by Apple, you may see a message:
+Because of new Apple Mac OS security scans of software not from the AppStore or not officially "signed" by Apple, if you downloaded GRASS in 2024 prior to 9 January 2025 you may see a message:

 the GRASS app *"is Damaged and Can’t Be Opened.
 You Should Move It To The Trash"* or *"Apple could not verify “GRASS-8.5.app is free of malware that may harm your Mac or compromise your privacy."*